School Programs

 Discovery Boxes

 Discovery Boxes are free of charge and related to the history of the Arkansas Ozarks, specifically Benton, Boone, Carroll, Madison, Newton, and Washington counties.
-All boxes include a teacher’s manual which includes an artifact guide and teaching materials.
+Most boxes include a teacher’s manual with an artifact guide and teaching materials.

 - Boxes must be reserved in advance.